How I Can Help You

 Simple steps to health and wellness

-I am a catalyst for every client on their personal journey better health.
+I am a catalyst for every client on their personal journey to better health.
 May each person I work with find energy, encouragement, and empowerment!

 As an overweight child, I tried a number of ways to lose weight but nothing seemed to work.
 I blamed myself for not having enough discipline or self-control.
 I carried this self-hatred with me into my adulthood.

 I started a family at a young age and stayed busy trying to be a that perfect "Stepford" wife and mother.
 I did manage to lose some weight but I was hungry most of the time and UNHAPPY ALL THE TIME.
 (I later learned that my chronic unhappiness was actually clinical depression and I was hungry because I wasn’t eating the right kinds of foods for my body type.)

 My perfect world started falling apart when I went through a divorce.
 A few years later, I ruptured two discs in my lower back and began having chronic pain - it hurt to WALK.
 I feared gaining weight because I couldn’t exercise.
 My depression worsened.
 Then I remarried, only quickly to find out that my husband had a drinking problem.
 During this time period, my professional life mirrored my personal life, and I had a number of different unfulfilling jobs.
 I got to the point of exhaustion - I was so tired that during my lunch hour I would drive to a nearby park and sleep for 30-minutes just to get through the day.
 I couldn’t sleep at night; I was exhausted, depressed, and my physical health was worsening.
 I had hit my rock-bottom and didn’t have the energy to pull myself out of that hole.